mochaMM/guideline/source_en/ArchitectureInDetail/DataAccessDetail/DataAccessMyBatis3.rst

     If a JDBC driver incompatible with JDBC 4.0 is used, a \ ``TypeHandler`` \  should be created considering compatibility version of JDBC driver to be used.

-    For example, some of the methods added from JDBC 4.0 are not yet implemented in JDBC driver (\ ``postgresql-9.4-1212.jar``\ ) for PostgreSQL9.4.
+    For example, some methods added from JDBC 4.0 are not yet implemented in JDBC driver (\ ``postgresql-9.4-1212.jar``\ ) for PostgreSQL9.4.

 |